-The Offices may approve the transition of CCBHCs to heightened licensure requirements set by the New York State Education Department or other licensing or credentialing authority to the extent permitted by law.
+OMH and OASAS may approve the transition of CCBHCs to heightened licensure requirements set by the New York State Education Department or other licensing or credentialing authority to the extent permitted by law.

-CCBHCs operated by hospitals, including psychiatric centers operated by the State, or hospitals licensed pursuant to article 31 of the mental hygiene law or article 28 of the public health law, which are Medicare certified and provide outpatient services reimbursed by Medicare, shall ensure services are provided under the supervision and direction of a physician, consistent with applicable Medicare certification and coverage standards and policies.
+CCBHCs operated by hospitals, including psychiatric centers operated by the State, or hospitals licensed pursuant to article 31 of the Mental Hygiene Law or article 28 of the Public Health Law, which are Medicare certified and provide outpatient services reimbursed by Medicare, shall ensure services are provided under the supervision and direction of a physician, consistent with applicable Medicare certification and coverage standards and policies.

 Required Staffing.
-A CCBHC as approved pursuant to this Section, shall be staffed with a team capable of delivering the CCBHC services and meeting the needs of presenting individuals which shall also include, but not be limited to:
+A CCBHC as approved pursuant to this section, shall be staffed with a team capable of delivering the CCBHC services and meeting the needs of presenting individuals which shall also include, but not be limited to:

-A management team comprised of a Chief Executive Officer (CEO) or equivalent Program Director and a Medical Director.
+A management team comprised of a Chief executive officer (CEO) or equivalent program director and a medical director.
 These positions may be fulfilled by one individual.

-Chief Executive Officer (CEO).
+CEO.
 The CEO shall maintain a fully staffed management team, as appropriate for the size and needs of the CCBHC, as determined by the CNA and staffing plan.

 Medical Director.
-The Medical Director provides guidance regarding behavioral health clinical service delivery, ensures the quality of the medical
+The medical director provides guidance regarding behavioral health clinical service delivery, ensures the quality of the medical

 component of care, and provides guidance to foster the integration and coordination of behavioral health and primary care.

-The Medical Director shall be a psychiatrist, internist (internal medicine), or family medicine physician with experience in the assessment, diagnosis and treatment of mental health disorders and addiction disorders, substance intoxication and withdrawal;
+The medical director shall be: a psychiatrist, internist (internal medicine), or family medicine physician with experience in: the assessment, diagnosis and treatment of mental health disorders and addiction disorders;

+substance intoxication and withdrawal;

 pharmacological management of intoxication, withdrawal, and SUDs;

 ambulatory withdrawal management;

 outpatient addiction treatment;

 toxicology testing; and

 pharmacodynamics of commonly used substances.

-If the Medical Director is not experienced with the treatment of SUDs, the CCBHC shall have experienced addiction medicine physicians or specialists on staff, or enter into arrangements which ensure access to consultation on addiction medicine for the Medical Director and clinical staff.
+If the medical director is not experienced with the treatment of SUDs, the CCBHC shall have experienced addiction medicine physicians or specialists on staff, or enter into arrangements which ensure access to consultation on addiction medicine for the medical director and clinical staff.

-If the Medical Director is not experienced with the treatment of Mental Health disorders, the CCBHC shall have experienced psychiatrists or specialists on staff, or enter into arrangements which ensure access to consultation on mental health disorders for the Medical Director and clinical staff.
+If the medical director is not experienced with the treatment of mental health disorders, the CCBHC shall have experienced psychiatrists or specialists on staff, or enter into arrangements which ensure access to consultation on mental health disorders for the medical director and clinical staff.

-The Medical Director shall also have experience in pediatric psychiatry.
-If the Medical Director is not experienced with the assessment and treatment of children or youth, the CCBHC shall have experienced physicians or specialists on staff, or enter into arrangements which ensure access to consultation on pediatric psychiatry for the Medical Director and clinical staff.
+The medical director shall also have experience in pediatric psychiatry.
+If the medical director is not experienced with the assessment and treatment of children or youth, the CCBHC shall have experienced physicians or specialists on staff, or enter into arrangements which ensure access to consultation on pediatric psychiatry for the medical director and clinical staff.

-The Medical Director need not be a full-time employee of the CCBHC.
+The medical director need not be a full-time employee of the CCBHC.

-The Offices must be notified of any change in Medical Director or any change that reduces access to consultation on addiction medicine or pediatric psychiatry.
+OMH and OASAS must be notified of any change in medical director or any change that reduces access to consultation on addiction medicine or pediatric psychiatry.
 Such notification shall also provide a plan for coverage.

-At least one (1) full-time Credentialed Alcoholism and Substance Abuse Counselor (CASAC).
+At least one full-time CASAC.

-At least one (1) part-time nurse practitioner, physician's assistant, registered nurse, or a licensed practical nurse supervised by a registered nurse, employed or contracted by the CCBHC.
+At least one part-time nurse practitioner, physician's assistant, registered nurse, or a licensed practical nurse supervised by a registered nurse, employed or contracted by the CCBHC.

-At least one (1) full time Licensed Practitioner of the Healing Arts (LPHA).
+At least one full time licensed practitioner of the healing arts (LPHA).

-CCBHCs are required to provide Peer Support Services across the lifespan based on the needs of their service area.
+CCBHCs are required to provide peer support services across the lifespan based on the needs of their service area.
 This may include a combination of Peer staff with the following credentials:

-New York Certified Peer Specialist (NYCPS),
+New York certified peer specialist (NYCPS);

-OASAS Certified Recovery Peer Advocate (CRPA),
+OASAS certified recovery peer advocate (CRPA);

-Credentialed Family Peer Advocate (FPA-C), and
+Credentialed family peer advocate (FPA-C); and

-Credentialed Youth Peer Advocate (YPA-C)
+Credentialed youth peer advocate (YPA-C).